Introduction: understanding structured data formats

 If you’re managing multiple websites or working with clients, the choice becomes even clearer.
 I can update JSON-LD across dozens of sites using deployment scripts.
 Try doing that with Microdata embedded in HTML templates across different CMS platforms.
 It’s a nightmare.

-For businesses looking to improve their online presence, getting listed in quality directories with proper structured data is important.
-Jasmine Business Directory is one platform that understands the importance of structured data and helps businesses improve their visibility with properly formatted listings.
+For businesses looking to improve their online presence, getting listed in quality directories with proper structured data helps.
+Jasmine Business Directory is one platform that understands the value of structured data and helps businesses improve their visibility with properly formatted listings.

 So where does this leave us?
 If you’ve made it this far, you probably already know which way the wind is blowing.
-JSON-LD isn’t just winning the format war – it’s already won.
+JSON-LD isn’t just winning the format war.
+It has already won.

-But let’s think bigger picture for a moment.
-The real story here isn’t about syntax or implementation details.
-It’s about the evolution of how we communicate information on the web.
+Step back a moment.
+This story isn’t really about syntax or implementation details.
+It’s about how we communicate information on the web.
 We’re moving from a world where humans and machines needed different versions of content to one where a single, well-structured source can serve both.

-Looking ahead, I see three major trends that will cement JSON-LD’s dominance:
+Looking ahead, I see three trends that will cement JSON-LD’s dominance.

 First, the rise of AI and large language models.
-These systems thrive on structured data, and JSON-LD’s clean, hierarchical format is perfect for training and inference.
-As search engines incorporate more AI features, sites with well-implemented JSON-LD will have a considerable advantage.
+These systems thrive on structured data, and JSON-LD’s clean, hierarchical format is well suited to training and inference.
+As search engines add more AI features, sites with well-implemented JSON-LD will have an advantage.

 Second, the expansion of rich results.
-Google keeps adding new rich result types – from FAQ snippets to how-to cards to video chapters.
-Each new type requires more complex structured data, and JSON-LD’s flexibility makes it the only practical choice for keeping up.
+Google keeps adding new rich result types, from FAQ snippets to how-to cards to video chapters.
+Each new type requires more complex structured data, and JSON-LD’s flexibility makes it the practical choice for keeping up.

-Third, the integration with knowledge graphs.
-Search engines aren’t just indexing pages anymore; they’re building vast knowledge graphs that understand relationships between entities.
-JSON-LD’s linked data foundation (that’s what the LD stands for, remember?) makes it naturally suited for this future.
+Third, integration with knowledge graphs.
+Search engines aren’t just indexing pages anymore; they’re building knowledge graphs that map relationships between entities.
+JSON-LD’s linked data foundation (that’s what the LD stands for) suits this future.

 Quick Tip: Start migrating to JSON-LD now, even if you have working Microdata.
 Create a migration plan that starts with your most important pages (homepage, key products, main services) and work your way through the site systematically.

 But what about Microdata?
 Is it dead?
 Not quite.
-It’ll hang around like those old HTML table layouts some sites still use – functional but increasingly outdated.
+It will hang around like those old HTML table layouts some sites still use: functional but increasingly outdated.
 If you have a massive site with Microdata deeply integrated into your templates, and it’s working fine, there’s no emergency.
 But don’t invest any more time in extending it.

-Here’s my prediction: within two years, we’ll see Google officially deprecate Microdata support for new rich result types.
+Here’s my prediction: within two years, Google will officially deprecate Microdata support for new rich result types.
 They won’t remove support for existing types (Google rarely breaks things), but all new features will be JSON-LD only.

 Success Story: A digital agency I know pivoted to specializing in structured data migration in 2024.
 They now charge premium rates to convert large sites from Microdata to JSON-LD, often improving rich result appearance rates by 40-50% in the process.
 Sometimes, betting on the obvious future pays off.

-The real lesson here extends beyond just choosing between JSON-LD and Microdata.
-It’s about recognizing when a technology shift is happening and getting ahead of it.
-The writing has been on the wall for Microdata for years, but many sites are still implementing it because “that’s how we’ve always done it.”
+The lesson here goes beyond choosing between JSON-LD and Microdata.
+It’s about spotting when a technology shift is happening and getting ahead of it.
+The writing has been on the wall for Microdata for years, but many sites still implement it because “that’s how we’ve always done it.”

 Don’t be that site.
-Embrace JSON-LD, implement it properly, and watch your rich results flourish.
-Your future self (and your search rankings) will thank you.
+Use JSON-LD, implement it properly, and watch your rich results improve.
+Your future self, and your search rankings, will thank you.

-And remember, structured data is just one piece of the SEO puzzle.
-It’s a key piece, sure, but it works best as part of a comprehensive strategy that includes quality content, good user experience, and solid technical foundations.
-Get all these elements working together, and you’re not just optimizing for today’s search engines – you’re building for whatever comes next.
+And remember, structured data is one piece of the SEO puzzle.
+It’s a key piece, but it works best as part of a strategy that includes quality content, good user experience, and solid technical foundations.
+Get all these working together, and you’re not just optimizing for today’s search engines.
+You’re building for whatever comes next.

 The choice between JSON-LD and Microdata isn’t really a choice anymore.
 It’s a question of when, not if, you’ll make the switch.
 So why wait?
 The future is already here, and it’s formatted in JSON-LD.